mrc-ide/deterministic-malaria-model/README.md

 * [Griffin et al. Lancet, 2016](https://doi.org/10.1016/S1473-3099(15)00423-5) explores the impact of multiple intervention scenarios upon case incidence and malaria mortality rates.

 ## Installing the model
-Install the Odin package from github (we need a newer version than the one available on CRAN):
+Install the [Odin](https://github.com/mrc-ide/odin) package from Github (we need a newer version than the one available on CRAN):
 ```
 devtools::install_github("mrc-ide/odin")
 ```